Which are the famous and amazing landmarks in South America?

 The Nazca Lines are so called geoglyphs, lines drawn into the soil.

-The monument is located in a complex that also includes a museum about the indigenous cultures of the region where you can learn about the country's culture and history.
+The landmark near Quito refers to the natural landmark of the equator.
+The unique monument is located in a complex that also includes a museum about the indigenous cultures of the region where you can learn about the country's culture and history.

 The Ojos de Salado is the highest point in the Andes mountain range and in Chile.
 This natural landmark in South America is the highest volcano on Earth and the second-highest peak in the Southern Hemisphere.